Army Fee Assistance Program

 Operation Military Child Care (OMCC)

 The Operation Military Child Care program provides fee assistance for families of service men and women with a status of Deployed, Recruiter, or Deployed Guard/Recruiter.
 Active duty orders are required to be submitted with the application for verification purposes.
+Guard and Reserves must be on orders for a minimum of 30 consecutive days.

 Eligible providers for the OMCC fee assistance program must have a state child care license, a state inspection report dated within the last 12 months, and they must submit a complete provider fee assistance application.
 Scroll down to the Frequently Requested Forms section below for additional information regarding the provider application and eligibility materials.